Jetendar-maheshwari/Document-Library-Application/README.md

 In the `DocLib` file structure: Document Library Application that contains

-    - Client App that contain client-side code in React inside this
+    - Client App that contains client-side code in React inside this
-        - scr folder that contains component that are used in the application
+        - src folder that contains components that are used in the application
             - component
+    - Database
     - Controllers
     - Modes
     - Repository